syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Intellisense.md

 ---
 layout: post
-title: Intellisense | WindowsForms | Syncfusion
+title: Intellisense
-description: intellisense
+description: This section explains about the intellisense functionalities in EditControl
 platform: WindowsForms
 control: SyntaxEditor
 documentation: ug